dennisvink/tyrion/README.md

 ```

 ### Full-feature demo
-See `full_feature_test.ty` for a combined script covering all features.
+See `examples/full_feature_test.ty` for a combined script covering all features.

 ## Limitations / Notes